CL Smooth: Career

 During this period, CL Smooth mostly declined to appear on other artists' albums, with the exception of "Only the Strong Survive" with DJ Krush in 1996.

-Starting around the year 2006, CL Smooth began making guest appearances slightly more frequently.
-Among the artists to whose songs he has contributed guest vocals are AZ ("Magic Hour"), Raekwon (“Silk”, also featuring Sauce Money), Nujabes ("Sky Is Falling"), JR Writer (the remix of "Mesmerize"), and Supafuh ("Act of Faith").
-As of 2022, his most recent guest appearance was on the song “The Masters” by the Canadian rapper-producer duo of Ghettosocks and DK.
+Starting around the year 2006, CL Smooth began making guest appearances more frequently.
+Among the artists to whose songs he has contributed guest vocals are AZ ("Magic Hour"), Raekwon ("Silk", also featuring Sauce Money), Nujabes ("Sky Is Falling"), JR Writer (the remix of "Mesmerize"), and Supafuh ("Act of Faith").
+As of 2022, his most recent guest appearance was on the song "The Masters" by the Canadian rapper–producer duo of Ghettosocks and DK.

 CL Smooth released his debut solo album, American Me, in 2006.
 To promote the album, Shaman Work released a promotional mixtape compiled by DJ J Period called Man On Fire in late April 2006, featuring 36 minutes of freestyles and a remixed version of the track "Impossible".
-He was also featured on the DJ Jazzy Jeff album The Return of the Magnificent on the track "All I Know," which was also featured in the video game NBA Live 08.
-Around the same time, he released a single called “Perfect Timing”, featuring Skyzoo.
+He was also featured on the DJ Jazzy Jeff album The Return of the Magnificent on the track "All I Know", which was also featured in the video game NBA Live 08.
+Around the same time, he released a single called "Perfect Timing", featuring Skyzoo.